jtedwards21/english-blog/content/pages/success/index.md

 title: Success
 ---

 Thank you.
-I will answer to the message as soon as possible.
+I will respond to your message as quickly as possible.